KhronosGroup/glTF/schema/README.md

 ### Differences from COLLADA

-* Vertices and indices are stored in binary, not text/XML.
+* Vertices and indices are stored in binary, not XML.
 * From the buffer's perspective, vertices and indices are untyped unlike `float_array`, etc. in COLLADA.
 The `accessor` specifies the type later for the subset it references.
 * glTF does not support `float_array` attributes `digits` and `magnitude`.
 In glTF, all floats are stored in IEEE-754 32-bit floating point.
 * glTF does not support `int_array` attributes `minInclusive` or `maxInclusive`.
 The `accessor` specifies the type, e.g., unsigned short or unsigned int, later for the subset it references.